Galactic Dynamics from Boundary Parity

 Summary

-The same counter-rotating boundary layers that produce gravity (C3) and the quantum potential also determine galactic dynamics.
+The same counter-rotating boundary layers that produce gravity and the quantum potential also improve our models for galactic dynamics.
 No new parameters, interactions, or equations of state are introduced.
 The key result is that the parity symmetry of the counter-rotating boundary forces its current-phase relation to be quadratic at leading order, which produces the MOND field equation in the deep low-acceleration regime.
 The MOND acceleration scale is:

 \boxed{a_0 = c\sqrt{G\,\rho_\text{DM}}}